hemanth506/hemanth506/README.md

 - 🌱 Currently working on two projects

       -  IVR based in Twilio using react.js and node.js
-      -  Web application based which is developed using PHP, JavaScript, Jquery, and Mysql.
+      -  Web application based which is developed using PHP, JavaScript, Jquery, and MySQL.

+- Languages known are Node, Java, React, Typescript, core PHP, JavaScript, Jquery MongoDB, and Mysql.
 - 📫 You can reach me through email (hemanthraaj31@gmail.com / www.linkedin.com/in/hemanth-raaj-g-56a4a6188/)

 <!---